smart-on-fhir/health-cards/docs/index.md

 Sometimes it's easiest to learn by seeing.
 For an end-to-end demonstration including Mobile Wallet, Issuer API, and Verifier, see [c19.cards](https://c19.cards/) (source code [on GitHub](https://github.com/microsoft-healthcare-madison/health-wallet-demo) -- and if you want to learn how to test your own components against the demo site, see [README.md](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/README.md#using-the-hosted-demo-components)).

 # Design Considerations
 This section outlines higher-level design considerations.
-See ["Protocol Details"](#protocol-details) below for technical details.
+See [Protocol Details](#protocol-details) below for technical details.

 ## Data Flow

-Each step in the flow must have well-defined inputs and outputs.
-For each step we define at least one required data transfer method to establish a basis for interoperability.

 ### Connecting Health Wallet to Issuer (optional)
 * Establish a SMART on FHIR authorization with an Issuer including read access to any resources that will be present in Health Cards (e.g., Patient, Immunization, Observation, DiagnosticReport).